 In the short story “Lilacs,” Kate Chopin wrote, “When the scent of the lilac blossoms began to permeate the air, Sister Agathe would turn many times during the day to the window; upon her face the happy, beatific expression with which pure and simple souls watch for the coming of those they love.”

 We could not say it better ourselves.
-To celebrate the lilac bushes putting on their glorious, fragrant show this time of year, here are seven things to know about these garden favorites.
+To celebrate the lilac bushes putting on their glorious, fragrant show this time of year, here are seven things to know about growing and caring for these garden favorites.

-Most lilac varieties prefer cool climates (zones 3-7), though some tolerate warmer locales.
+Most lilac varieties including the Common or French Lilac (Syringa vulgaris) prefer cool climates (zones 3–7), though some tolerate warmer locales.
 Cold winters trigger a period of dormancy, which they need to bloom.
 The timing depends on variety and location, but generally, lilac bushes bloom in the spring and only for two weeks.

 Lilac bushes are one of Arkansas-based landscape and garden designer P. Allen Smith’s 15 favorite fragrant plants for the garden.
 “Lilacs bloom best when planted in full sun and well-drained, alkaline soil,” he told Flower.
 “Plants should be fertilized with a general fertilizer in early spring and then again after the bloom cycle.
 To encourage blooms, substitute the general fertilizer with super phosphate, or a fertilizer high in phosphorus, for your early spring feeding.”